Codiak Is Launched To Exploit The Exosome

 “We can actually load into exosomes regulatory RNA, messenger RNA, inhibitory RNA,” says Douglas Williams, who recently left a prime job as head of R&D at Biogen to become Codiak’s CEO.

-Moreover, according to Williams, exosomes produced by specific cell types have a propensity to fuse with membranes of other cell types, meaning Codiak can control the delivery of its exosome-based therapeutics to tissues of interest.
+Moreover, according to Williams, exosomes produced by specific cell types have a propensity to fuse with membranes of other cell types.
+Exploiting this property, Codiak intends to tailor exosomes to deliver therapeutics to tissues of interest.
 Codiak’s first drug will target pancreatic cancer.

 The biggest challenge for Codiak will be turning an academic endeavor into a business.
 In its early days, Williams says, Codiak will focus on developing a way “to make large numbers of exosomes in a controlled fashion” to generate a product that can be used in humans.

-Flagship Ventures has been interested in exosome-based therapies since last year, when it launched VL27, a start-up based on technology from the labs of Jan Lotvall, chair of the Krefting Research Centre at the University of Gothenburg.
-In 2007, Lotvall discovered exosomes could contain messenger RNA and microRNA and transfer that genetic information between cells.
+Flagship Ventures has been interested in exosome-based therapies since last year, when it launched VentureLabs Newco VL27, a start-up based on technology from the labs of Jan Lötvall, chair of the Krefting Research Centre at the University of Gothenburg.
+In 2007, Lötvall discovered exosomes could contain messenger RNA and microRNA and transfer that genetic information between cells.
 Flagship has merged VL27 into Codiak.

 Several companies and academic labs are developing diagnostics based on exosomes, including Exosome Diagnostics, NX PharmaGen, and Exosomics Siena.
 Codiak, however, is among just a few firms to pursue exosome-based therapies.
 Williams has already hired a handful of scientists and expects Codiak to employ up to 30 people in the next year.